 This cherry dessert recipe has been a reader favorite since July 2012.
 Here it is again for the newcomers.

 Have you been buying your weight in summer fruit every time you go to the grocery store or pass a farmers market?
 Okay, well I have.
 Especially cherries.

 I love cherries.
 They are just so perfect.
 Their sweetness, their hearty flesh, the chewiness.
 The only thing not perfect about them are their little pits.
 Pits are a PITA.

 I do have a cherry pitter, but I find it just splatters cherry juice everywhere and doesn’t always poke out the pit.
 More misfires than proper pokes.
 If the cherry pit is slightly off-center, the gadget just stabs the cherry down the middle, misses the pit, and said cherry juice splatters even more, so I tend to just slice the cherries with a paring knife and am pretty fast with that.

 I’m also pretty fast with polishing off a one-pound bag of fresh cherries.
 But between the watermelon, nectarines, blueberries, grapes, standard issue bananas and apples, and then the cherries, even I was running out room.
 In both my stomach and crisper drawer.

 So I decided to make chocolate chip cherry bars.
-The beauty of this blondie recipe is that it’s fast, one-bowl, and no mixer is required.
-It’s 4-minute batter.
+The beauty of this cherry dessert recipe is that it’s fast, one-bowl, and no mixer is required.

 I almost used white chocolate chips but then thought, no, semi-sweet chocolate and cherries just go together.
 After all, dark chocolate-covered cherries are the confections that overpriced Valentine’s Day candy assortment boxes are made of.

 Because of the fruit and the fruit juices released while baking, to say they’re moist and juicy is an understatement.